-T1-T4: Digit span.
 In the Recall of Digits Forwards subtest from the British Ability scales-2 school age tests, the experimenter read out sequences of digits at a rate of 2 per second, and the child repeated them back.
 Two scores were derived: total number of items correct, and digit span (defined as obtaining =>4/5 correct for a particular sequence length).

-T1-T3: Phoneme repetition (CPSAS).
-Each child was presented with 21 sequences of the stop consonants /g/, /k/, /p/ (selected because they are the earliest acquired consonants, Kilminster & Laird, 1978), and asked to repeat them back.
+2.3.2 | T1-T3: Phoneme repetition (CPSAS)

+Each child was presented with 21 sequences of the stop consonants/g/,/k/,/p/ (selected because they are the earliest acquired consonants, Kilminster & Laird, 1978), and asked to repeat them back.
 It was established that the child could pronounce each of the phonemes clearly before the test was administered.
-There were three parts: part one had 9 items of two phonemes per sequence, part two had 6 three-phoneme items, and part three had 6 four-phoneme items.
+There were three parts: part one had nine items of two phonemes per sequence, part two had six items of three phonemes and part three had six items of four phonemes.
 Each phoneme was presented for 500ms, with an inter-stimulus interval of 300ms.
 See Appendix A for items.